Strengthen your marriage and your communication - Build each other up

 This week: Focus on speaking words of appreciation and thanksgiving.

-Before you move on: When the week winds down, ask yourself: Was I able to see my spouse with fresh eyes this week?
+After a week: When the week winds down, ask yourself: Was I able to see my spouse with fresh eyes this week?
 Did I build up or tear down with my words?
 How have my actions impacted our relationship this week?

 Prayer